 - Defendants are not read their rights prior to questioning.

-There are Penalties for Refusing a Field Sobriety Test
+Are There Penalties for Refusing a Field Sobriety Test in New Orleans?

 When in Doubt, Invoke your Rights